Aashmit/Redis_Cache/developer_documentation.md

 ### cache_vectorizer.py
 #### Overview
 #### Overview:

-The `cache_vectorizer.py` file contains a utility class named `CustomTextVectorizer`, which is designed to efficiently handle both synchronous and asynchronous text embedding tasks using the OllamaEmbeddings model from the `langchain_ollama` library and RedisVL's vectorization functionality from `redisvl.utils.vectorize`.
-This class serves as an intermediary between applications and the underlying text embedding models, providing a consistent interface for vectorizing text data regardless of whether the operations are synchronous or asynchronous.
+This Python file, `cache_vectorizer.py`, defines a custom vectorization utility for efficient text embedding using the OllamaEmbeddings model from the `langchain_ollama` library and Redis's vectorization capabilities through `redisvl.utils.vectorize`.
+The primary purpose of this code is to provide synchronous and asynchronous methods for single-text and batch text embeddings, enabling high-performance text representation in a cacheable manner.

 #### Details
 #### Details:

-1. **Imports**:
-   - The file imports necessary libraries including `OllamaEmbeddings` from `langchain_ollama`, `CustomTextVectorizer` from `redisvl.utils.vectorize`, `asyncio` for handling asynchronous tasks, and types for type hinting.

-2. **Function: `create_vectorizer()`**
+**1. Importing Necessary Libraries:**

-   - Initializes an instance of `OllamaEmbeddings` using the 'nomic-embed-text' model.
+   - `OllamaEmbeddings`: A model from the `langchain_ollama` library, specifically designed for text embeddings using the 'nomic-embed-text' pre-trained model.
+   - `CustomTextVectorizer` and `asyncio`: From `redisvl.utils.vectorize`, which facilitates vectorization with Redis's capabilities.

+**2. Function: `create_vectorizer()`**
+    - Initializes OllamaEmbeddings with the 'nomic-embed-text' model, ensuring that text embeddings are produced efficiently and accurately.
-   - Defines three functions:
+    - Defines three synchronous embedding functions (`sync_embed`, `sync_embed_many`):
-     - `sync_embed(text: str) -> List[float]`: Embeds a single text string asynchronously and returns its embedded representation as a list of floats, leveraging OllamaEmbeddings' synchronous method `embed_query`.
+        * `sync_embed`: Takes a single string of text as input and returns its corresponding vectorized representation (List[float]).
-     - `sync_embed_many(texts: List[str]) -> List[List[float]]`: Batch embeds multiple texts concurrently using OllamaEmbedings' synchronous method `embed_documents`, returning a list of lists where each inner list corresponds to an embedded document.
+        * `sync_embed_many`: Accepts a list of strings, each representing a piece of text, and outputs the combined vectors for all inputs in List[List[float]].
-   - Creates asynchronous wrappers for the synchronous methods using `asyncio.to_thread`.
-The functions `async_embed(text: str) -> List[float]` and `async_embed_many(texts: List[str]) -> List[List[float]]` execute their respective synchronous counterparts on separate threads, ensuring that these tasks do not block the caller's execution.
+    - Creates asynchronous wrappers (`async_embed`, `async_embed_many`) to achieve vectorization in an event-driven manner.
+These wrappers leverage `asyncio.to_thread` to execute their respective synchronous methods on a separate thread, ensuring non-blocking behavior and scalability.
-   - Configures a `CustomTextVectorizer` object with the following embedded methods:
+    - Configures and returns a custom `CustomTextVectorizer` object with the following properties:
-     - `embed=sync_embed`: Binds the synchronous single-text embedding function to the vectorizer.
+        * `embed`: Points to the `sync_embed` function for single-text embeddings.
-     - `aembed=async_embed`: Associates the asynchronous single-text embedding function.
+        * `aembed`: Points to the `async_embed` asynchronous wrapper for single-text embedding.
-     - `embed_many=sync_embed_many`: Links the batch text embedding function using a synchronous thread pool executor.
+        * `embed_many`: Points to the `sync_embed_many` function for batch text embeddings.
-     - `aembed_many=async_embed_many`: Pairs the asynchronous batch text embedding function with an asynchronous task queue.
+        * `aembed_many`: Points to the `async_embed_many` asynchronous wrapper for batch text embedding.

-3. **Singleton Instance**:
-   - The `create_vectorizer()` function is called once and returns the `CustomTextVectorizer` instance, ensuring that only one vectorizer object exists in memory, facilitating easy reuse across different parts of a project.

-By using this class, applications can efficiently perform text embedding tasks both synchronously and asynchronously while leveraging the powerful OllamaEmbeddings model for quality vector representations.
+**3. Singleton Instance:**
+   - By calling `create_vectorizer()` and assigning its returned value to `vectorizer`, a singleton instance of this custom vectorization utility is created, ensuring a single global object with these methods.

+This code is intended to be part of a larger system that employs efficient text representation for tasks like semantic search or clustering within a caching environment, leveraging Redis's capabilities for high-speed vector operations.